-What Is I/O Device Error?
+What Is an I/O Device Error?

 Can’t Access a Partition in Windows?
 Solutions Are Here